About Marcia Clayton

 During all this time, I picked up my writing at various intervals but did not complete my first book, “The Mazzard Tree”, until 2014.
 My eldest son is a talented musician, and he has published several books about playing the bass guitar.
 He suggested I put my book on Amazon as an ebook and helped me to do so.
 When I retired, I started to write “The Angel Maker”, a sequel to “The Mazzard Tree”, and it was published in 2020.
 I am fortunate to have friends and family who are avid readers, and they have helped me with proofreading and editing my books.
 My daughter-in-law is a graphic designer and kindly produced the covers.

 Although a terrible time for many families, the periods of lock-down during the Covid 19 epidemic provided an ideal opportunity for writing.
-I was glad to find something to occupy my time and wrote “The Rabbit’s Foot”, the third book in “The Hartford Manor Series”, which will be released in November 2021.
+I was glad to find something to occupy my time and wrote “The Rabbit’s Foot”, the third book in “The Hartford Manor Series”, which was released in November 2021.